Marc Garneau: Education and military career

-Garneau graduated from the Royal Military College of Canada in 1970 with a bachelor of science in engineering physics and began his career in the Canadian Forces Maritime Command.
+Garneau's frequent relocations due to his father's occupation during his upbringing necessitated his attendance at various schools, spanning both primary and secondary education, in Quebec City, Saint-Jean-sur-Richelieu and London, England.
+He graduated from the Royal Military College of Canada in 1970 with a bachelor of science in engineering physics and began his career in the Canadian Forces Maritime Command.

-In 1973 he received a PhD in electrical engineering from the Imperial College of Science and Technology in London, England.
-His thesis was entitled "The Perception of Facial Images".
+In 1973, he received a PhD in electrical engineering from the Imperial College of Science and Technology in London, England.
+His thesis was titled "The Perception of Facial Images".
 The Photofit analogue computer was used by him to discriminate facial features.
 In 1974, Garneau served as a naval combat systems engineer aboard HMCS Algonquin.

 From 1982 to 1983, he attended the Canadian Forces Command and Staff College in Toronto.
 While there, he was promoted to the rank of commander and was transferred to Ottawa in 1983.
-In January 1986, he was promoted to captain(N).
+In January 1986, he was promoted to captain.
 Garneau retired from the Canadian Forces in 1989.

 Space career

-Garneau was one of six first Canadian Astronauts and he became the first Canadian in outer space on October 5, 1984.
-In 1984, he was seconded to the new Canadian Astronaut Program (CAP), one of six chosen from over 4,000 applicants; of these six he was the only military officer.
+On December 5, 1983, the National Research Council of Canada (NRC) announced Canada's first group of astronauts that were to fly on NASA's Space Transportation System.
+Garneau joined this first Canadian Astronaut Program (CAP) group, as one of six chosen from over 4,300 applicants.
+Of these six original astronauts, he was the only military officer.
+Garneau became the first Canadian to reach space on October 5, 1984, when Space Shuttle Challenger flew into low-Earth orbit.

-Garneau flew on the Space Shuttle Challenger, STS-41-G from October 5 to 13, 1984, as payload specialist.
-He was promoted to captain(N) in 1986, and left the Canadian Forces in 1989, to become deputy director of the CAP.
+Garneau's first spaceflight was aboard the Space Shuttle Challenger, on the STS-41-G mission, from October 5 to 13, 1984.
+He was a payload specialist.
+He was promoted to the rank of Navy Captain in 1986, and left the Canadian Forces in 1989, to become deputy director of the CAP.
 In 1992–93, he underwent further training to become a mission specialist.
 He worked as CAPCOM for a number of shuttle flights and was on two further flights himself: STS-77 (May 19 to 29, 1996) and STS-97 (to the ISS, November 30 to December 11, 2000).
-He has logged over 677 hours in space.
+He logged 677 hours in space.

-In February 2001, Garneau was appointed executive vice-president of the Canadian Space Agency, and became its president on November 22, 2001.
+On February 1, 2001, Garneau was appointed executive vice-president of the Canadian Space Agency (CSA).
+On September 28, 2001, the government announced his appointment as president of the CSA, replacing Mac Evans in that position on November 22, 2001.
+Garneau resigned from the Canadian Space Agency on November 28, 2005.